Caneletto, Venice, The Grand Canal, about 1740

 If you ever watch an artist drawing you will see that their eyes are constantly moving but their head stays still.
 Beginners often move their head and keep their eyes on the paper rather than on the subject.

 So let us get back to perspective..

-Step 3: Draw over, just with line, the things that are repeated, so in my example the buildings, this could be a row of trees or a row of telegraph poles.
-Ideally, an object that are similar in scale so not a house and a mouse!
+Step 3 – Draw over, just with line, the things that are repeated, so in my example the buildings, this could be a row of trees or a row of telegraph poles.
+Ideally, an object that is similar in scale so not a house and a mouse!